wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 the new and the previous context, respectively.
 Each function instance has a separate context object, meaning that functions can use the full set of architectural registers without corrupting states in another instance.

+The register context is also type-tagged, and the tag may contain one of the few supported primitive types, or the object class ID, if the register stores an object pointer.
+When a word is loaded into the register context, the 5-bit tag indicating its type is also loaded.
+If the word stores an object pointer, then the class ID, which is obtained from the segment description table, is loaded into the register context as well.

+When a register is used as an operand, the class ID or type ID of that register is used to determine the actual operation of an instruction.
+COM also virtualizes the instruction's opcode, such that an opcode can behave differently for different operand types.
+For primitive types, the instructions work as in conventional architectures.